-Another thing I am less than honest about with The Bug is this pumpkin cheesecake.
+Another thing I am less than honest about with The Bug is this Greek yogurt pumpkin cheesecake tart.
 I may make other cheesecake-type, healthy-ish treats, but I don’t ever really make actual cheesecake.
-He hasn’t been to The Cheesecake Factory and seen Reese’s Peanut Butter Cup Cookie Dough Brownie Bottom Seven Layer Salted Caramel Fudge Swirl Cheesecake.
+He hasn’t been to The Cheesecake Factory to see Reese’s Peanut Butter Cup Cookie Dough Brownie Bottom Seven Layer Salted Caramel Fudge Swirl Cheesecake.
 He has no idea that cheesecake is typically a rich, decadent dessert.

-So I sent this Greek Yogurt Pumpkin Cheesecake to school a couple times as part of the typically healthy lunch I try to send on a daily basis.
+So I sent this Greek yogurt pumpkin cheesecake tart to school a couple times as part of the typically healthy lunch I try to send on a daily basis.
 And when we had it for dessert, I made sure to classify it as a “snack” as opposed to a “treat”, which allowed me to totally justify letting him have it for a few nights in a row.
 (Side note: to keep myself from demolishing desserts I make for the blog, I feed them repeatedly to my growing pre-schooler – is this wrong?!)

 C’mon, it’s pumpkin, Greek yogurt, and pecans.
 It’s like I made him a yogurt parfait.
 Right?

-And it’s a perfect dessert that evokes all the flavors of fall – pumpkin, pecans, maple, cinnamon and nutmeg, but none of them are over the top.
-I didn’t overdo the pumpkin or the spice, so it is is there, but you also get that nice cheesecake-y tang that comes through without being overpowered.
-It smooth, creamy, and not overly sugary, which makes maple pecan crust a perfect sweet and crunchy accent.
-Though you could certainly use a classic graham cracker crust, if you like.
+And it’s a perfect gluten free dessert that evokes all the flavors of fall – pumpkin, pecans, maple, cinnamon and nutmeg.
+But none of the flavors are over the top.
+I didn’t overdo the pumpkin or the spice, so it is there, but you also get that nice cheesecake-y tang that comes through without being overpowered.
+It’s smooth, creamy, and not overly sugary, which makes maple pecan crust a perfect sweet and crunchy accent.

 Do you have to hide a dislike of doctors or dentists or anything like that from your kids?